 Here’s more on Watering Bromeliads Indoors.
 We have guides on Watering Indoor Plants and Indoor Plant Care in Winter which you’ll find useful if you’re a beginning gardener.

 Soil / Repotting

 Bromeliads have a small root system so you don’t have to worry about repotting them too often.
-Every 4-5 years is probably just fine & you only need to go up 1 or 2 pot sizes.
-And, it’s best to not repot them in the cooler months when the roots are resting.
+Every four to five years is probably just fine.
+And, you only need to go up 1 pot size.

-Bromeliads aren’t fussy & don’t need much if any fertilizing.
-If you feel the need to feed them, then use a balanced liquid fertilizer or an all purpose orchid food diluted at 1/2 strength in the spring or summer.
-There are fertilizers which are specially formulated for bromeliads but whichever you decide to use, don’t over fertilize them!
+Bromeliads aren’t fussy and don’t need much if any fertilizing.
+If you feel the need to feed them, then use a balanced liquid fertilizer or an all-purpose orchid food diluted at half-strength in the spring or summer.

 Temperature / Humidity